sybilhoangRG/support.balsamiq.com/content/sales/atlassianplugins.md

 ---
-title: Mockups for Confluence and JIRA Purchasing Table of Contents
+title: Balsamiq for Confluence and JIRA Purchasing Table of Contents
 date: '2015-05-09T14:46:35.000+00:00'
 weight: 50
 menu: